Pride in Our Seas, Pride in Ourselves: Preventing Land-Based Sources of Marine Debris in the U.S. Virgin Islands

 The University of the Virgin Islands teamed up with the NOAA Marine Debris Program to reduce land-based sources of marine debris in the U.S. Virgin Islands through a targeted ridge-to-reef and watershed educational and outreach program that engages partners, territorial educators, school children, and graduate students.

 Type of Project: Marine Debris Prevention through Education and Outreach Grant

 The University of the Virgin Islands (UVI), with the support of a NOAA Marine Debris Program Marine Debris Prevention through Education and Outreach grant and in partnership with Oregon Sea Grant, Virgin Islands Marine Advisory Service, and the Virgin Islands Waste Management Authority, helped to reduce land-based sources of marine debris on the islands of St. Thomas and St. Croix through a targeted education and outreach program.

 What is the project and why is it important?

-UVI is connecting these participating classrooms with UVI Masters in Marine & Environmental Science students, the Virgin Islands Marine Advisory Service, and the Virgin Islands Waste Management Authority to explore creative ways to transfer information learned in the classroom to the broader community.
-These transfer projects focus on creative messaging to reduce marine debris coming from land-based sources and incorporate locally-important themes that identify with the culture and history of the USVI.
+UVI connected participating classrooms with UVI Masters in Marine & Environmental Science students, the Virgin Islands Marine Advisory Service, and the Virgin Islands Waste Management Authority and explored creative ways to transfer information learned in the classroom to the broader community.
+The transfer projects focused on creative messaging to reduce marine debris coming from land-based sources and incorporate locally-important themes that identify with the culture and history of the USVI.
 The impact of these projects are then measured through formal and informal assessments.